dalmiavaibhav/Object-detection-using-Tensorflow/README.md

 1. Accessing web cam (start)
 2. Loading model (load)
 3. Running detection through webcam feed (detect)
-4. displaying it on the canvas (move your mouse to the video element)
+4. displaying it on the canvas (move your mouse to the video element to start displaying)